by Carolyn Thomas ♥ @HeartSisters

 “It might be very concerning if in the future, suspicions were raised that already available information on mortality was withheld from the cardiology and thoracic surgery community.”

-In the other corner: the cardiac surgeons (the ones who do coronary artery bypass graft surgery, which has until recently been the recommended approach to treat heart patients diagnosed with left main coronary artery disease).
+IN THE OTHER CORNER: the cardiac surgeons (the ones who do coronary artery bypass graft surgery, which has until recently been the recommended approach to treat heart patients diagnosed with left main coronary artery disease).
 They view the controversial EXCEL trial results as inaccurate.
-Dr. David Taggart, a cardiothoracic surgeon at the University of Oxford, was one of the original authors of the EXCEL study, but because of his personal concerns about the research, withdrew his name from the New England Journal of Medicine paper.
+Dr. David Taggart, a cardiothoracic surgeon at the University of Oxford, was one of the original authors of the EXCEL study, but because of his own personal concerns about the research, withdrew his name from the New England Journal of Medicine paper.

 His European surgical colleagues have also issued an official statement following this week’s BBC report, demanding an independent review of EXCEL findings, and confirming their objections to the new stent-friendly left main treatment guidelines that were partly based on EXCEL.

-The BBC NightNews report also quoted Dr. John Ioannadis, a Professor of Medicine at Stanford University and a respected expert on medical research design, who bluntly explained the problems with doctors taking money from the industry whose products they’re studying:
+The BBC NightNews report also quoted Dr. John Ioannadis, a Professor of Medicine at Stanford University and an expert on medical research design, who bluntly explained the problems with doctors taking money from the industry whose products they’re studying:

 “You have the same people who run the show at all levels.
 They design the trials.
 They set the agenda, they choose what to present.
 They are involved in disseminating the information and running the large conferences that are attended by tens of thousands of people, specialists in the field.

 “And then they also populate the guideline panels that reach the recommendations.”